Godu92/Self-Host/README.md

 # Self-Host

-This is a collection of local tools for `RHEL 8` using `podman`.
+This is a collection of local tools, originally made for`RHEL 8` using `podman`.
 Most of this should also work for `Docker`, save a few commands in the shell scripts, .zsh files and aliases.

 - [Self-Host](#self-host)
   - [Source files](#source-files)